 Acrylic coatings, like Humiseal 1B31, can be difficult to remove.
 Your best choice is the Heavy-Duty Flux Remover – SuprClean™.
 It is a formidable cleaner with a high Kb value.
 If it dries a little too quickly for this application, soak the parts in a bath of the solvents.
 Put a lid on the container so the fluid does not evaporate too quickly.

 Urethanes are challenging to remove.
 Generally, a powerful, slow-drying solvent will work best, if anything works at all.
 Try the Uncured ExPoxy™ Remover as one option.
 Usually, these coatings can be removed with a good, long soaking bath in the solvent.
 Put a cover on the bath to control solvent evaporation.

-Epoxy coatings are very difficult.
-There is no benchtop-safe chemical which can remove a cured epoxy coating, except physical abrasion.
+Epoxy coatings are very difficult to remove because when cured, the molecules “cross-link” to form an unbreakable bond.
+There is no benchtop-safe chemical which can remove a cured epoxy coating, except physical abrasion which will typically damage the circuit board.
 If the coating has not cured (hardened) the Uncured ExPoxy™ Remover will be the best option.
 Usually, these coatings can be removed with a good, long soaking bath in the solvent.
 Put a cover on the bath to control solvent evaporation.

 Paralene is a military-style coating, very thin and rock-hard.
 It simply cannot be removed chemically.